Diversity, Equity and Inclusion Action Group: Focus Areas & Strategies

 - Goal: Intentionally include diversity in curricular material and research objectives to reflect the diversity of global leaders and equip students to lead diverse organizations with confidence and humility.

-- Led by: Trina Andras, PhD, professor of marketing
+- Led by: Trina Andras, PhD, assistant dean of DEI and Sustainability, professor of marketing

 Transparency and Accountability